The Master of Liberal Arts, English degree field consists of 12 courses, three of which are required on campus.

 - One English course or elective (e.g., EXPO 42a)

-You complete the three degree courses with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.
-The courses need to be taken at the graduate level and be four credits each.
-Before you enroll in any degree-applicable courses, you need to possess an undergraduate degree.
+The three courses don't need to be taken in a particular order or in the same semester, but each course must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.
+Before you enroll in any degree-applicable courses, you need to possess a bachelor’s degree.

 Applying to the Degree Program